NikosAlexandris/pvgis-prototype/docs/install/index.md

 # Verify

-We can verify the installation was successful, for example by asking for the version of the installed package :
+We can verify the installation was successful by running any command (i.e. `pvgis-prototype`) or asking for the version of the installed package :

 <div class="termy">
 ```console